-2D DESIGN AND LAYOUT I ART 241
+ART 241 2D DESIGN AND LAYOUT I

 This course covers the fundamentals of 2D design and layout as applied to fine art, industry and advertising.
 Emphasis will be placed upon the design process and the application of graphic symbols in print design and advertising.
 Materials and equipment appropriate to the development of print design will be investigated as students create work leading to production.
-Annually, Fall.
+Fall, annually.

-DESIGN AND COLOR II ART 242
+ART 242 DESIGN AND COLOR II

 The relativity of color in its figure-ground relationships will be stressed.
 Students will be introduced to the relevance of psychology, physiology, and structural awareness of color in the act of seeing.
 The study of balance, emphasis, mood, gesture, lighting, tonal quality and composition will give students new insight into objects as they translate their own feelings and experiences into color-form relationships.
 The physics of light and the chemistry of pigments as they relate to visual processes will also be studied as well as the use of color in communication and package media.
-Annually, Spring.
+Spring, annually.

-PHOTOGRAPHY I ART 245
+ART 245 PHOTOGRAPHY I